Jane Haining: German invasion of Hungary

 Concentration camps and ghettos in occupied Europe (2007 borders); Auschwitz is circled in red.

-On 19 March 1944, the German Wehrmacht invaded Hungary, and the SS immediately began arranging for the country's Jews to be deported to Auschwitz.
+On 19 March 1944, Germany invaded Hungary, and the SS immediately began arranging for the country's Jews to be deported to Auschwitz.
 SS-Obersturmbannführer Adolf Eichmann and his Sondereinsatzkommando Ungarn ("special intervention unit Hungary") arrived in Budapest to take charge of the deportations.
 On 31 March a range of anti-Jewish restrictions were introduced, in force as of 5 April: Jews were forbidden from owning cars and radios, using telephones, moving home, wearing school uniform, or using public baths, swimming pools, public restaurants, cafes, bars or catering services.
 They had to declare any property except for a small amount of household items.
 Jewish lawyers, civil servants, and journalists were sacked, non-Jews were not allowed to work in Jewish households, books by Jews could not be published, and those already in existence could not be borrowed from libraries.

 Jews over the age of six were required to wear a 10 x 10 cm yellow badge in the shape of the Star of David on the left chest of their outer clothing.
 Following the decree, Jews would be arrested for petty issues, such as wearing a star of the wrong size.
 In mid-April 1944 the SS began herding them into holding areas, including ghettos and brick factories, where they were held for weeks with little to eat.